What is ClimateQUAL®?

 How is the ClimateQUAL® survey conducted?

-ClimateQUAL® is an online Web based survey administered online using SurveyMonkey.com, a well-known survey software that offers a variety of customization and data analysis options.
+ClimateQUAL is administered online.
 The survey period is 3 weeks.
-ClimateQUAL® consists of approximately 150 questions representing the nine climate dimensions, seven organizational attitude scales, and additional demographic questions.
+ClimateQUAL consists of approximately 150 questions representing the nine climate dimensions, seven organizational attitude scales, and additional demographic questions.
 There is also a free-text comments box at the end of the survey.

-The first part of the survey asks respondents to answer based on individual membership in a group (i.e., membership in minority groups including, but not limited to: race, ethnicity, gender, religion, educational background, tenure, sexual orientation, disability, rank, age, and/or nationality).
-In the second part, respondents answer questions related to their designated team or work unit.
+The first part of the survey asks respondents to answer questions related to their designated team or work unit.
+In the second part, respondents answer based on individual membership in a group (i.e., membership in minority groups including, but not limited to: race, ethnicity, gender, religion, sexual orientation, disability, rank, and age).

 Respondent confidentiality is of paramount concern, given the sensitive nature of the questions and responses.
 Results are reported back to individual institutions in a way that will not compromise respondent identity.
 An overview report is provided to the library with the comments of the respondents.
 Only libraries with large enough sample sizes can receive additional analysis for specific subgroups within the organization, as an add-on service.